 - LifeStraw donates drinking water to one child in need with every single purchase of their products.

-- The weight of the system is less than a pound, making it easy to carry on backpacking trips or an adventure.
+- The system’s weight is less than a pound, making it easy to carry on backpacking trips or an adventure.

 What We Didn’t Like: